MinecraftHopper/MinecraftHopper/_help/guides/installing-mods/forge/index.markdown

 <br><small>Some older versions of Minecraft have a Windows installer option for Forge, You can use that if you wish.</small>

-* Run the installer .jar file.
-And you should get something like the below
+* Run the installer .jar file (on macOS you need to right-click and click Open in order to bypass Gatekeeper protection)  you should get something like the below
 <small>(Note this picture was taken on Linux so the path will look different)</small>
 ![forge-installer](/static/images/help/installing-forge/forge-installer.png)